How Customer Obsession is Shaping Luxury

-Personalized treatment in store comes no. 1.
-Consumers named it the most appreciated aspect of brand interaction, according to BCG global head of luxury Sarah Willersdorf, followed by targeted recommendations, being recognized as the same customer across channels and personal shopping.
+Personalized treatment in store comes number one as consumers named it the most appreciated aspect of brand interaction, according to BCG global head of luxury Sarah Willersdorf, followed by targeted recommendations, and personal shopping.

 Luxury leaders agree the in-store experience needs to be re-energised.
 They shared insight on how they are adapting at the FT’s recent Business of Luxury summit.